-Founding Dean Stephen M. Kosslyn leads the School of Arts and Sciences and has defined Minerva’s pedagogic philosophy.
+Founding Dean and Chief Learning Officer Stephen M. Kosslyn co-founded the Minerva Schools and defined Minerva’s academic philosophy, pedagogy, and curricular design.
 Kosslyn came to Minerva from Stanford University, where he served as Director of the Center for Advanced Study in Behavioral Sciences, the world’s preeminent institution in the field.
 Prior to Stanford, Kosslyn spent 30 years at Harvard University in a variety of positions, including Dean of Social Sciences.

 Kosslyn has been elected to the American Academy of Arts and Sciences.
 He has received three honorary doctorates, a Guggenheim Fellowship, and the National Academy of Sciences Initiatives in Research Award.
 He has published more than 300 scientific papers and 14 books.
 His most recent Top Brain/Bottom Brain (with G.W.
 Miller), posits a new theory of cognitive modes — different thinking styles — that affect how we each approach the world and our interactions with others.